leske42/Foundations/UB/README.md

 The thing is, one doesn't need to read the C Standard to be decent at writing C language.
 YouTube tutorials or other learning specific material is probably better suited for this case.

 **Who really needs to know the C Standard to the letter though are the guys who write the C compiler.** Since the compiler is the program which will parse your `.c` files in order to be able to process them, it needs to know **exactly what** counts as valid C syntax and what is not acceptable.

 Remember this because it will be very useful in understanding UB later on.

 ### The concept of "behavior"

 The C Standard describes different types of *behavior*.
 Behavior itself is described as "external appearance or action".
-This concept mostly comes in handy when the compiler needs to decide how to implement a specific part of your code *in practice*.

-For example, there are different kind of instructions a computer with our architecture (x86-64) can use for a right bitshift, but only one operator for the same (`>>`) in C. Since the different instructions behave a little bit differently (regarding the preservation of the sign bit for example), the compiler needs to make a choice about which one to use.
-The C standard specifies **implementation-defined behavior** for this case: different compilers might decide to implement different methods of bitshifting, but they need to document their choice in each case.
+One can understand it like this: there is an action belonging to everything you write in your C code. <br>
+For example, if you have declared `int i;` in your code, for the expression `i = 5;` the action is that `i` will get assigned the value `5`. <br>
+For the expression `i++;` the action is that `i` will get incremented.

+The behavior that belongs to these expressions is clearly defined by the Standard.
+But not all behavior is defined as clearly as these.

-You can find the definitions for each of the standard-described behaviors in my presentation, but here we care about a specific one: **undefined behavior**.
+There are a lot of different "behaviors" described by the standard, you can find the definitions for these in my presentation or in my Footnote #1.
+Here we only care about a specific one: **undefined behavior**.
 It is described in the standard as the following:

 > behavior, upon use of a nonportable or erroneous program construct or of erroneous data, for which this International Standard **imposes no requirements.**

-"Imposes no requirements" here means: if the compiler encounters something in your code that falls under this category, there is absolutely no requirements as to *how it should translate it*.
-Or as the standard says:
+"Imposes no requirements" here means: you may have these things in your C code, but the C Standard does not specify to what action it should eventually lead to.

+For example, if you take our previous example, and add `i /= 0;` in your code, instead of saying this leads to an error (like floating-point exception), the Standard leaves it completely open-ended what will happen.

 > Possible undefined behavior ranges from ignoring the situation completely with unpredictable results, to behaving during translation or